 Following the contest order that shall be displayed in the judogi control area, the Education and Coaching Commission is responsible for calling the athletes to the judogi control area.
 The LOC directly must provide a public announcement system for this purpose.
 Athletes and their judogi shall be checked prior to each contest ensuring that they are in accordance with the IJF judogi rules.
-If the judogi does not comply with the current judogi rules no reserve judogi will be provided and the athlete will be disqualified from his contest.
+If the judogi does not comply with the current judogi rules the athlete will wear a reserve judogi and cannot have a coach in the chair for that contest.
+The coach who accompanied the athlete to the judogi control area is not permitted to enter the judogi control area or to the area before the athletes' entry.